Dorkside/markdown-cv/index.md

 Sailing :sailboat:, Green-coding :seedling:, Sciences :earth_africa:

 ## Education
+### __Software Engineering__
+#### Masters degree

 `In progress`
-__Software Engineer__

 Architecture and integration of systems and software
 _CNAM_

+### __Computer Science__
+#### Associates degree

 `2015`

-__High School diploma in computer science__
-Option SLAM (Software and Business Applications Solutions)
+Software and Business Applications Solutions
 _Lycée la Martinière-Duchère, Lyon_

-## Experiences
+## Work experience
+### __Tech lead__
+#### AXA

 `July 2021 - Today`
-__Tech lead__, AXA

-_After a fruitful partnership as an external collaborator, it was decided to bring me on board as a permanent team member to continue contributing to the software development efforts._
+_I joined the team as a Tech Lead after a successful shift as an external collaborator.
+As a technical strategist, I oversee the development and implementation of complex software solutions, manage a team of developers, and provide mentorship to ensure timely and high-quality project delivery._

-• The project had a proof-of-concept (PoC) that needed to be industrialized and prepared for deployment.
+• Managed industrialization of a proof-of-concept (PoC) project, including team coordination, architecture design, and client communication.
-My task was to manage the industrialization of the PoC, which involved coordinating the team, designing the architecture, communicating with clients, and documenting the project.
-To achieve this, I set up a CI/CD process and a continuous deployment system, and implemented a monitoring system to ensure the quality and stability of the system.
-I also modified the code to switch from a heavy client to a light client, which involved redesigning the architecture and updating the documentation accordingly.
+• Implemented CI/CD process and continuous deployment system to ensure quality and stability of the system.
+• Redesigned architecture and updated documentation to switch from heavy to light client code.
-As a result of these efforts, the PoC was successfully industrialized and deployed, meeting the requirements of the project stakeholders and contributing to the overall success of the project.
+• Successfully deployed the industrialized PoC, meeting project stakeholder requirements and contributing to project success.

-- Agile methodologies: Scrum, Kanban and Lean
+- Scrum,&nbsp;Kanban&nbsp;and&nbsp;Lean
 - OpenShift
 - Docker
 - Codebuild
-- Technical documentation
+- Technical&nbsp;documentation

+### __Senior software developer__
+#### AXA

 `July 2019 - June 2021`
-__Senior software developer__, AXA

-_My first role in a large organization provided me with a valuable opportunity to contextualize and evaluate my skills within a corporate setting.
-Collaborating with talented developers, as well as individuals in management and insurance roles, expanded my perspective on the diverse aspects of the professional world._
+_As a developer in my first role at AXA, I gained valuable experience collaborating with talented professionals in various roles, including management and insurance.
+This experience provided me with a deeper understanding of the diverse aspects of the professional world and how my skills fit within a corporate setting._

-_During this time, I gained exposure to the concept of LegalTech and was able to witness AXA's advancements in this area.
+_During my time at AXA, I was exposed to the emerging field of LegalTech and witnessed firsthand the company's advancements in this area.
 This experience allowed me to gain a deeper understanding of the intersection between the legal and technological fields and the potential impact it could have on the industry._

+##### PoC development

-• The project required the development of a proof-of-concept (PoC) to put into practice the business logic proposed by the project with customers, while meeting network and reliability constraints.
+• Developed a PoC for a project, successfully demonstrating the business logic proposed by the project to customers
-My task was to develop the PoC, which involved designing and implementing the business logic in code, optimizing the code for network and reliability constraints, and ensuring that the PoC was functional and met the requirements of the project.
+• Designed and implemented the business logic in code, optimized for network and reliability constraints
-To achieve this, I conducted research and analysis to identify the optimal approach for designing and implementing the business logic, and implemented the code using best practices and efficient algorithms.
-I optimized the code for network and reliability constraints by conducting performance testing and implementing error handling mechanisms.
-I also worked closely with the project team to ensure that the PoC was functional and met the requirements of the project stakeholders.
+• Conducted research and analysis to identify the optimal approach for designing and implementing the business logic
+• Optimized the code for network and reliability constraints by conducting performance testing and implementing error handling mechanisms
+• Collaborated with the project team to ensure that the PoC was functional and met the requirements of the project stakeholders
-The PoC was successfully developed and demonstrated to customers, validating the business logic proposed by the project and contributing to the overall success of the project.
-Additionally, the code was optimized for network and reliability constraints, resulting in improved performance and stability of the system.
 - Vue.js
+- AWS&nbsp;S3
-- AWS S3 & Cloudfront
+- Cloudfront

-• Joined a new team with a technology stack that was different from my previous experience.
-Needed to adapt my Angular knowledge to the Vue.js stack used by the project and become proficient in it.
+##### Technology Stack Adaptation and Mastery

+• Successfully adapted Angular knowledge to Vue.js technology stack as a member of a new team
-Actively sought out opportunities to learn and familiarize myself with Vue.js, collaborated with colleagues to understand best practices, and worked hard to master the technology stack.
+• Actively pursued opportunities to learn and collaborated with colleagues to understand best practices
+• Became proficient in Vue.js, a valuable go-to reference for the team, and contributed effectively to the project's success
-Successfully converted my Angular knowledge to Vue.js, contributed effectively to the project, and expanded my skillset.
-Became a go-to reference for Vue.js on the team, demonstrating value in investing in personal and professional development.
+• Expanded skillset and demonstrated the value of investing in personal and professional development.
 - Vue.js
 - NodeJS
 - Javascript

+### __Technical lead__
+#### SPARTE

 `2016 - June 2019`
-__Technical lead__, SPARTE

-_As the first employee of this company, I played a pivotal role in designing and developing a series of pilot projects aimed at fostering a collaborative vision of civil engineering with the help of innovative technologies.
-My responsibilities included gathering client requirements, as well as collaborating with major industry players such as Bouygues, Vinci, Assystem, Enedis, and Clemessy._
+_As the first employee of a budding software company, I designed and developed pilot projects using innovative technologies to promote a collaborative approach to the industry.
+I collaborated with major industry players, including Bouygues, Vinci, and Assystem, and gathered client requirements to successfully demonstrate the benefits of collaboration and innovation._

-_Through my work on these projects, I was able to develop a deep understanding of the challenges facing the civil engineering industry and the potential impact of emerging technologies.
-My efforts helped to successfully demonstrate the benefits of collaboration and innovation in this field, which ultimately paved the way for the company's future growth._

-• Led a team of developers, technical drafters, and 3D modelers to provide customers with a collaborative platform for managing data related to BIM models.
+• Led a multidisciplinary team in developing and delivering a collaborative platform for managing BIM model data to customers
-Coordinates the team to ensure seamless delivery of the platform to customers, develop my skills on DevOps topics, including OpenShift platform administration.
+• Coordinated the team to ensure seamless delivery and developed expertise in DevOps, including OpenShift platform administration
-Effectively communicated with team members to ensure effective coordination and also developed the platform using Angular.
-Learned and applied best practices for DevOps, and became proficient in OpenShift platform administration.
+• Effectively communicated with team members to ensure coordination and developed the platform using Angular
-Successfully delivered a collaborative platform to customers.
+• Successfully delivered the collaborative platform to customers
-- Team management
+- Team&nbsp;management
 - Angular
 - NodeJS
 - GraphQL